Short works breaks do not prevent mental fatigue or increase efficiency – study

 “Tasks that require high levels of mental effort deteriorated during the seven-hour period, which may be due to the brain’s high energy needs and its reliance on a steady supply of glucose and oxygen to maintain optimal cognitive performance.”

+To test cognitive function, the scientists set the participants nine different tasks that involved attention, concentration, learning and memory.

-The researchers simulated an office-like environment for a day where the men completed nine cognitive tasks over a seven-hour period.
+The researchers simulated an office-like environment for a day where the men completed the tasks over a seven-hour period.

 The participants were told to take a 10-minute break every 50 minutes.

+Blood tests and brain scans were also used to collect the data.

-When compared with a control group who did not work, the team found that taking regular short breaks induced mental exhaustion.
+When compared with a control day without work, the team found that taking regular short breaks induced mental exhaustion.

 This in turn affected the participants’ ability to focus, impacting cognitive functions including attention, learning and visual recognition, the researchers said.

-Even after a four-and-a-half-hour rest, the participants struggled to fully recover, they added.
+Even after a four-and-a-half-hour rest, the participants struggled to recover fully, they added.

 “In work and organisational terms, Covid-19 was essentially the biggest experiment in new forms of work activity in human history and if it taught us anything, it is that the orthodoxy of formal patterns of work may not be the most effective or efficient, or even the best for human health.